Dumb and Dumber: Plot

-The next day, Harry and Lloyd have begun walking home on foot because all of their purchases were confiscated and their minibike has broken down.
-The two unintentionally decline the chance to be oil boys for a group of bikini girls, after which Harry tells Lloyd that they will get their "break" one day, then play a friendly game of tag as they walk back to Rhode Island.
+With their trip rendered pointless and their hopes for the trip crushed, Harry and Lloyd travel home on foot, after all their purchases were confiscated and their minibike broke down.
+They encounter a busload of bikini models on a national tour, but ignorantly reject an offer to be their "oil boys".
+Harry tells Lloyd that they will get their "break" one day, and they play a game of tag as they walk back to Rhode Island.